trison/api-intro/README.md

     }
 ]
 ```
-Here we have retrieved an email template using the GET request.
+This is a response from using the GET request to get email templates.
 We can see this template has the value *"Template ID"* corresponding to the *"id"*
 key and the value *"Template Name"* corresponding to the *"name"* key.
 When interacting with the API, you will send and receive JSON formatted data.

 ## Authentication
 HTTP authentication is done by providing a username and password when making an HTTP request.
 Authentication with our API can be
-made by providing your API key as your username and an empty password.
+done with only your API key as your username.
 Your API key can be found by going into your dashboard and
 clicking on the **API Settings** menu tab.
 You can try a basic authentication command with

 `curl -u <your_API_key>: https://api.sendwithus.com/api/v1`

-Here we are using the cURL command with the option *-u* to supply a username to the base API url https://api.sendwithus.com/api/v1.
+Here we are using the cURL command with the option *-u* to supply a username to the base API URL at https://api.sendwithus.com/api/v1.

 ## Error Handling
 HTTP provide status codes in response headers when requests are made.
 To include the HTTP header in the response,